Galway end jinx as they beat Kildare to take Division Two title

 “Again, this is a young team, a very young team, and they’ve exceeded all expectations in terms of promotion, finishing in the top two.
 This is part of the learning experience.
 Not just the fact we lost the match.”

-So, even with both teams already upgraded to top flight football for 2018, there was open enthusiasm about the way both teams played - in a quite glaringly open game of football.
-Galway spread that best over the 70 minutes, saving the best until last, Paul Conroy leading by example at midfield, part of that impressive range of 10 scorers, substitute Michael Daly closing the deal with two points off the bench, including the sealing score.
+So, even with both teams already upgraded to top flight football for 2018, there was open enthusiasm about the way both teams played – in a quite glaringly open game of football.
+Galway spread that best over the 70 minutes, saving the best until last.
+Paul Conroy led by example at midfield and was part of that impressive range of 10 scorers, while substitute Michael Daly closed the deal with two points off the bench, including the sealing score.

-Conroy’s shot from long range to opening their account, and on eight minutes, a quite dazzling counter-attack involving Sean Armstrong and Gary Sice and finished by Eamonn Brannigan doubled their advantage.
+Conroy’s shot from long range opened their account, and on eight minutes a quite dazzling counter-attack involving Sean Armstrong and Gary Sice and finished by Eamonn Brannigan doubled their advantage.

-Kevin Feely - taking over Kildare’s free-taking from the injured Neil Flynn - struck clean between the posts on 10 minutes, and with that stirring Kildare’s attacking instinct.
+Kevin Feely – taking over Kildare’s free-taking from the injured Neil Flynn – struck clean between the posts on 10 minutes.
+That stirred Kildare’s attacking instinct.

 Kelly, moving out to centre forward, promptly made his presence felt with two excellent points in succession, and another Feely free put Kildare in front for the first time on 20 minutes.
 Kelly finished with five, all from play.

-Not sure a mere footnote to the Division Two season then, but leaving Galway on a firm footing for the rest of the season, especially if they get back to Croke Park.
+Not sure a mere footnote to the Division Two season then; but it leaves Galway on a firm footing for the rest of the season, especially if they get back to Croke Park.

 GALWAY: R Lavelle; C Sweeney, D Kyne, D Wynne; G O’Donnell (capt) (0-2), M Farragher, L Silke (0-1); P Conroy (0-2), F Ó Curraoin; J Heaney (0-2), E Brannigan (0-1), T Flynn; G Sice (0-1, a free), S Armstrong (0-3, one free), S Walsh (0-3).
 Subs: M Lundy for Sice (53 mins), G Bradshaw (0-1) for Farragher (55 mins), M Daly (0-2) for Brannigan (58 mins), D Comer for Armstrong (63 mins), I Burke for Walsh (68 mins).